Northwest Horticultural Council

 [Revised July 27, 2001]

 Section 2 – Each member shall have the right to designate one trustee to serve at each meeting of the board; provided that any member that pays in excess of 20% of the annual budget of the corporation shall be entitled to designate one (1) additional trustee and any member that pays in excess of 35% shall be entitled to designate two (2) additional trustees.
 However, no member shall be allowed to designate more than a total of three trustees.
-A trustee serves for a period of one year and until his or her successor shall be designated by the appropriate member.
+A trustee serves for a period of two years and until his or her successor shall be designated by the appropriate member.

 Section 3 – Immediately following the annual meeting of the corporation, the trustees shall hold their regular meeting for the election of officers to serve for the coming year and until their successors are elected and qualified and for the transaction of such other business as may come before them.